Studio Seebach - Sensing Space

 Studio Seebach - Sensing Space was structured around four movements and consisted of rehearsals, reflection moments and Design in Dialogue Sessions.
 Each phase started with a rehearsal - a physical exercise under the guidance of a guest instructor - followed by a reflection moment, either in the form of a guest lecture or in the form of an interactive Design in Dialogue session where students received input from guests regarding possible next steps in their process.

-I. SWARMING
+I. Swarming

 The first phase focused on the collective experience of space and started during the introduction week with a workshop by mimographer and physical theatre maker Floor van Leeuwen.
 Through a number of small exercises, students learned about how we move in public space and how explicit and unwritten rules and expectations dictate our trajectories and interactions.
 Together we tried to re-imagine and momentarily change the ‘script of the street’ by swarming around Oerlikon as one body without a clear form or direction.
 The first phase continued with a workshop by dance and theatre-maker Manuela Runge, who worked with students to help them move around the ONA building and explore their environment using their bodies and senses.
 Together they created a series of small interventions for the inaugural lecture of Freek Persyn, which they performed with other members of the audience in the main auditorium of ETH Zurich.

 II.
-SENSING
+Sensing

 The second phase revolved around the various senses as entry points for a more engaging exploration of the surroundings.
 During this phase, we were joined by architect and curator Carlos Mínguez Carrasco.
 As one of the authors of the 2019 book titled ‘Bodybuilding’, he talked about the interplay of bodies and space and the use of live performance by architects, insisting that performance is a critical tool to rethink architecture’s agency, goals, and aesthetics.
 During the same phase, students had the opportunity to work with Dr Maria da Piedade Ferreira, an architect, performance artist, researcher and curator who explores how everyday objects and situations influence perception and extend or restrict the possibilities of the body.
 For her day-long workshop, students were asked to bring a selection of things from their daily life, and to defamiliarise themselves with these objects by wearing them in the form of a self-created costume during a “COVID Gala”: a masked ball to celebrate spontaneity, absurdity and playfulness as a way to challenge the social norms and physical conditions.
 To conclude the sensing phase, Rory McGrath and Anton Westbom Weflö of London-based design studio OK-RM visited the Design in Dialogue for a workshop in which students were asked to summarise and visualise their ideas in a poster consisting of images and short texts.

 III.
-SETTLING
+Settling

 During the third phase, students were asked to finalise the focus of their project.
 This time we were joined by Prof. dr. Erik Rietveld, a philosopher of cognitive science, specialised in enactive or embodied cognition and a specialist in the field of ‘affordances’: the quality or property of an object that defines its possible uses or makes clear how it can or should be used.
 From his role as Founding Partner of RAAAF [Rietveld Architecture-Art-Affordances], a multidisciplinary and experimental studio, he described and discussed a selection of their site-specific art installations, such as ‘The End of Sitting’, as real-life thinking models.
 Our final guest was fashion designer Marga Weimans, whose work addresses a wide variety of themes concerning identity, technology, and beauty and incorporates elements from architecture, art and pop culture.
 Sources of inspiration are, among others, her Surinamese background and living in a major city like Rotterdam, as well as innovative techniques and materials.
 She worked with the students around the notion of the ‘carnivalesque’ or the idea of putting power hierarchies and stereotypes on their heads as an artistic and political act.

 IV.
-SHOWING
+Showing

 During the Premiere we moved around the ground floor of ONA and into the neighborhood of Seebach to experience a sequence of staged situations that invited visitors to immerse themselves in the projects, rather than observe from a distance.
 People could listen to unheard voices, feel the value of emptiness, play with shadows and sense the non-material aspects and qualities of the building and its immediate surroundings through a rich combination of sounds, moving images and smells.